KellyTall/wesandersoncast/README.md

 ## 📦 Dataset contents

-The `wes_actors` dataset is a tibble with the following columns:

 The `wes_actors` dataset is a tibble with 353 rows and 5 variables:

 | Column | Type | Description |